shafali03/CV/README.md

 **Thara Accountants** (February - 2018 – April 2018)
 *Front End developer	(Contract part-time)*

-*   Identify the goals for the website
+* Identify the goals for the website.
-*	Defined the website audience with project manager
-*	Create a couple of different mock-up designs
-*	Change the layout design when necessary
-*	Build website according to the approval design
+*	Designed, implemented and monitored web pages and sites for continuous improvement.
+* Increase SEO ranking on Google search which led to increase of traffic to website.
+*	Improve website performance for mobile view up to 93% by optimising images and reducing file size.
 *	Cross browser testing
 *	Upload site to live server
-*	Final testing and fixing bugs

 **Royal Berkshire NHS Foundation Trust** (Dec 2012 – Jan 2018) *Pharmacy Technician*